 We have used our model we created in 2015 to predict the future temperature, and has now entered 2016.
 Our model is in the beginning of the year still showing good predictions, however the difference between the true temperature, and the estimated one, gets higher.

 While we have used our model for predictions, we have additionally been retrieving more data.
-This data might hold some new information that has not yet been visualized in the examples the model has been trained on.
+This data might hold some new information that has not yet been in the examples the model has been trained on.

 Let us scroll time to the late 2016, exactly the 30th of December at 00:00:00 - 12:00:00.
 The prediction for this period is visualized in the figure below.

 You think to yourself that this is very strange.
 The models predictions are missing the target all the time and sometimes by a mile.
 What has happened?
 You look at the data the model is receiving which is just as they should be, then you look at the model and it has not been updated.
 Again if it aint broke don't fix it.
 The last part here is key, the model has not been updated and this is why it is broken.
 It is using what it has learned from the data from 2009 to 2015 to predict something that is happening in late 2016, almost a year later than the data it has been trained on.
 Using old data on current problems will not cut it when trying to say something about the present or near future.
 It is like using a year old data to figure out how your car engine is running today, or figuring out if you need to buy eggs based on what was in your fridge last year.
 Changes in the weather have not been taken into account.

 When looking at the concrete example above the Mean Squared Error is 1.819.
 The true values range between -19 to -13 degrees Celsius, whereas the model’s predictions range between -17 to -15 degrees Celsius.
 The difference here is up to 2 degrees when comparing the ranges.

-This shows why retraining is important as there is more data to learn from and the patterns which the model has learned is not good enough any more.
+This shows why retraining is important!
+As there is more data to learn from and the patterns which the model has learned is not good enough any more.

 The world changes, sometimes fast, sometimes slow but it definitely changes and our model needs to change with it.